Saving wildflower seeds is easy!

 Step 5: Store the seeds

 Store your seeds in a cool, dry place – the fridge is good, but be very careful the seeds don’t get mistaken for food!

 If you don’t have a cotton bag, you can use a normal paper envelope.
 Never store your seeds in plastic because this can cause condensation to form which will make the seeds damp and mouldy.

 As long as you keep the seeds in a cool, dry, and airy place they should last for one year.
 But the sooner you can sow your seeds, the better.

-Check out this video of Hannah taking you through that...
+Check out this video of Hannah Grows as she shows you how to save your seeds...

-If you want to sow your seeds into a container, Hannah will show you that too, in this video!
+If you want to sow your seeds into a container, check out this video.

 Happy harvesting and sowing!
-Don’t forget to send us pictures of your harvested seeds on Twitter, Facebook or Instagram
+Don’t forget to share pictures of your harvested seeds on Twitter, Facebook or Instagram